cleverlight/lightenna/_posts/blog/2021-02-08-docker-exercises.md

 * Build on the [environment variables](https://github.com/lightenna/devops-workstream/tree/master/docker/tutorial/03-dockerfile-environment-variables) to share volumes into your container
     * Instead of using `COPY` to make a duplicate of your `nginx.conf`
         * mount the file as a volume
-* Trying modifying your config then restarting your container
+* Try modifying your config then restarting your container
     * Hint: you can use `docker logs <container_name>` to see start-up logs from NGINX
 * Repeat this process for the local website you made previously
     * Instead of using `COPY` to make a duplicate of your local website